mertun99/mertun99/README.md

 # Martin Groma

-I am a veterinary medicine graduate with a background in biological sciences and a growing focus on computer science.
+I am a veterinary medicine graduate with a growing focus on computer science.
 My interests lie at the intersection of technology and healthcare - particularly in bioinformatics, pharmaceutics, research & development and medical innovation.

 ## I would love to learn more about these fields.